ashneetrathore/SudokuSolver/README.md

 <a name="anchor-point"></a>
 ### :card_index_dividers: **Input File Options**

-The `main.py` program accepts three different forms of input for the board(s)
+The `main.py` program accepts three different forms of input for the board(s):

 **1. No filename specified**